asaikali/modern-spring-on-kubernetes/README.md

 * Spring Cloud Sleuth
 * Spring Cloud Function
 * Observability with Micrometre 2 and Spring Framework 6
-* How to effectively containerized spring boot apps
+* How to effectively containerize Spring Boot apps
-* How to effectively run spring boot apps on Kubernetes
+* How to effectively run Spring Boot apps on Kubernetes
-* High level overview of Spring Native
+* Understand Ahead-of-Time(AOT) and Native Images in Spring Boot 3.0

 Architectural topics that we will discuss